Bernt Carlsson: Socialist International

 "They messed things up and pawed through my papers.
 Then just to make sure I knew it wasn't a simple burglary they piled my money in the centre of the living-room rug." ...
 "But don't talk about it, and I'm not going to report it.
 That would just give the bastards their little victory."

-Carlsson also pioneered moves towards Middle East peace using the SI's unique position of having Israel's governing Labour Party as a member, and at the same time retaining very good ties with Arab countries and Yasser Arafat's faction in the PLO.
+Carlsson also pioneered moves towards Middle East peace using the SI's unique position of having Israel's governing Labor Party as a member, and at the same time retaining very good ties with Arab countries and Yasser Arafat's faction in the PLO.
 Carlsson developed a particularly close relationship with Arafat's right-hand man, Issam Sartawi, who was murdered (allegedly by the Abu Nidal Organization) during an SI conference in Portugal on 10 April 1983.
 Earlier in 1983, however, in a dispute about what he perceived as the SI president's authoritarian approach, Carlsson rebuked Brandt saying: "this is a Socialist International – not a German International".
 Following the April 1983 SI congress in Albufeira, Portugal, which Brandt had contentiously decided to relocate the SI's conference from Sydney (due to the protests of newly elected pro-Israeli Australian Prime Minister Bob Hawke against the PLO's inclusion), Brandt retaliated by forcing Carlsson to step down.